 Preimplantation genetic diagnosis (PGD) assesses embryos to help prevent the transmission of an inherited genetic disorder to children.
 If parents-to-be are concerned about passing on a genetic condition to their children due to known carrier status, personal history of a balanced reciprocal translocation, or a family history of a genetic condition, they may want to pursue PGD in conjunction with IVF.

 Karyomapping, our rapid PGD solution for single gene disorders, provides an informative and reliable assay for couples interested in PGD.

 By identifying IVF embryos that most likely do not carry a particular genetic disorder*, PGD can:

-Click on the below to view details about single-gene condition and translocation diagnosis methods.
+Click on the below to view details about our single-gene condition diagnosis method.

 A couple may be interested in PGD if they are concerned about passing on a known single-gene condition to their children due to one of the following reasons:

 Karyomapping screens embryos for single-gene conditions from a single embryonic cell.
 Embryos that have not inherited the defective gene can be identified and considered for transfer.*

 *No test has 100% detection rate and/or 0% false positive rate.
 Each laboratory is responsible for establishing test performance.